EricGosnell/uhd_radar/postprocessing/auto_amplification_instructions.md

 **freq** = read from default.yaml

-*parameters for above equations are specified beloware specified below*
+*parameters for above equations are specified below*

-## default.yaml  user input parameters(b205 mini specific)
+## default.yaml  user input parameters (b205 mini)
  **scattering_current:** default is set to `0.5` as the assumed value, but user should change this if needed

  **specular_reflection_coeff_current:** default is set to `0.5` as the assumed value in `s-pol`, but user should change this if needed